rjpcasalino/bss/README.md

 ## FIXME
 - [] Handle removing YAML block correctly
-- [] So that we can actually write OG daringfireball md
-- [] Markdown parser might be garbage
 - [] short flags so we can do -v and -s for verbose and server